The First National Bank of Ottawa

 In early 2019 we were again recognized by American Banker® magazine as a Top 200 Community Bank in the United States under $2 Billion in assets, ranked by their 3-year average ROAE.
 For 2018 we improved to 96th in the United States.

 During the second quarter of 2019 we leased a suite on the main floor of the 1475 Building in the Schaumburg Corporate Center.
-This facility became our second permanent location as part of our American Commercial Bank and Trust (ACB&T) expansion.
+This facility became our second permanent location as part of our American Commercial Bank & Trust (ACB&T) expansion.
 Not coincidentally, this branch is not far from the first branch location of the former American Chartered Bank (ACB) which was founded by our Bank Chairman Dan Miller.
+In August of 2021 we opened our third branch in Chicago at 1315 N. North Branch Street, on Goose Island to better serve our downtown Chicago clients.

-While maintaining and developing a stable partnership with its communities, fulfilling an instrumental and essential role through growth and stability, The First National Bank of Ottawa has continued to innovate and to provide the most current products and service to our customers.
+While maintaining and developing a stable partnership with its communities, fulfilling an instrumental and essential role through growth and stability, American Commercial Bank & Trust continues to innovate and provide the most current products and services to our clients.

 Located at the Madison Street entrance of The First National Bank of Ottawa’s main bank, one of Ottawa’s historic murals tells of The First National Bank of Ottawa during the depression.